swdayu/howtos/h5/README.md

 <article> <aside> <nav> <section>
 Each sectioning element ends the previous section and start a new section.
 The headers <h?> in a section are independent from headers in other sections.
-All headers in a section forms a sub-outline, all sub-outlines combined together to form the document outline.
+All headers in a section form a sub-outline, they combined together to form the document outline.

 <body> <blockquote> <td> <fieldset> <figure> <details>
-Section root elements have their own document outlines, they are invisible to the main document outline.
+The section root element has its own document outline, it's invisible to the main document outline.
-The <body> element is a little different, because the document outline in it is the main document outline.
+The <body> element is a little different due to its outline is the main document outline.
 ```

 Untitiled root section